hashicorp/terraform-provider-azurerm/website/docs/r/image_builder_template.html.markdown

 * `storage_account_type` - (Optional) The storage account type to store the to be created Image Version.
 Possible values are `Standard_LRS` and `Standard_ZRS`.
 Changing this forces a new resource to be created.

-* `artifact_tags` - (Optional) A mapping of tags to assign to the to be generated shared image version.
+* `tags` - (Optional) A mapping of tags to assign to the to be generated shared image version.
 Changing this forces a new resource to be created.

 ---